WEAK STOMACH ACID AND THE RELATIONSHIP TO

 Weak or diminished stomach acid is bad for you in three chief ways.
 Firstly, all alkalizing minerals (the minerals that create the slightly alkali pH that your body requires) can only be absorbed in an extremely acidic environment.
 This is why antacids are a huge cause of Osteoporosis, even though some (like TUMS) actually tout themselves as anti-osteoporotics due to the fact that their buffering ingredient is calcium (i.e. a poor source; Calcium Carbonate -- limestone or chalk).
 Click HERE to learn about the single best calcium supplement on the planet.

 Secondly, strong stomach acid prevents Dysbiotic overgrowths of bacteria from making their way from the intestines to colonize the stomach.
 If your stomach's pH is too high (too alkali), you create an environment for bacteria to gain access, take hold, grow, and reproduce.
 The most common of these is Heliobacter Pylori (H. Pylori for short).
 Although these critters are normally found in the Gut in small numbers, they should never be present in the stomach.
-More on this shortly.
+The drugs taken for heartburn (PPI's) are commonly found to cause all sorts of Dysbiosis (HERE).

 Thirdly, it is stomach acid that stimulates the pancreas to release the proper ENZYMES needed for digestion.
 Without the acid trigger, digestion will be severely hampered.
 If you are not digesting your food properly, there is no way to get it into your system in its proper form (a "Leaky Gut" doesn't count).